razorpay/opencensus-php/.github/pull_request_template.md

 __Deploy Notes__

 - Are there any irrecoverable changes this proposes? e.g.(database alterations) ?
-If so, please describe so?
+If so, what are these?
 (Yes/No)

 ---